Extreme Water Shortage

 The Ruling Reptiles

 The fossil record here spans a rich history of 35 million years within the Cretaceous Period.
-Beginning about 100 million years ago, when a huge sea covered what is today most of the midwestern U.S., the of the ruling reptiles appeared in Big Bend's fossil record.
+Beginning about 100 million years ago, when a huge sea covered what is today most of the midwestern U.S., the first of the ruling reptiles appeared in Big Bend's fossil record.
 The sea layers of limestone known as the Boquillas Formation (100-95 million years ago) preserve numerous marine fossils, including a 30-foot long sea-dwelling reptile known as Mosasaurus.

 The most exciting finds have occured in strata that chronicle Big Bend's emergence from this sea.
 Nearly 70 dinosaur species have been discovered in the Aguja Formation (80-75 million years ago) where we find evidence of a humid and swampy land.
 At this time, Big Bend was closer to the equator, and this tropical coastal swamp had palms, ferns, and diverse dinosaur life, including duck-billed Hadrosaurs.